mapbox/rio-alpha/README.md

   Determine if there are >= 10 nodata regions in an image

-  If true, returns the string `--lossy lossy`.
+  If true, returns the string `True`.
+If false, returns the string 'False'

 Options:
   --ndv TEXT  Expects a string containing a single integer value (e.g. '255')